 In Docket No. 870675-TL, the Commission investigated the interconnection of mobile carriers with facilities of Local Exchange Companies (LECs).
-That investigation culminated with the issuance of Order No. 20475 on December 20, 1988, in which the Commission approved rates, terms and conditions for interconnection between mobile service providers (MSPs) and LECs. those rates, terms and conditions was a composite mobile-to-land usage rate, which is the charge for mobile carrier interconnection The Commission also approved an optional with LEC facilities. land-to-mobile usage rate for mobile carrier interconnection with This option allows intraLATA direct dialed long LEC facilities. distance calls and expanded local calling area calls from telephone numbers served by the LEC and terminating in an MSP network to be excluded from the originating customer's bill.
-The result is that the mobile carrier pays for the call instead of the landline compensation, issues included mutual caller.
-Other establishment charges, operator services, DID numbers, facilities charges, and nonrecurring charges.
+That investigation culminated with the issuance of Order No. 20475 on December 20, 1988, in which the Commission approved rates, terms and conditions for interconnection between mobile service providers (MSPs) and LECs.
+Included in those rates, terms and conditions was a composite mobile-to-land usage rate, which is the charge for mobile carrier interconnection with LEC facilities.
+The Commission also approved an optional land-to-mobile usage rate for mobile carrier interconnection with This option allows intraLATA direct dialed long LEC facilities. distance calls and expanded local calling area calls from telephone numbers served by the LEC and terminating in an MSP network to be excluded from the originating customer's bill.
+The result is that the mobile carrier pays for the call instead of the landline caller.
+Other issues included mutual compensation, NXX establishment charges, operator services, DID numbers, facilities charges, and nonrecurring charges.